Golang Database Library Orm Example - List

 All(ctx, r.db)

 sqlboiler is a lot nicer than gorm for sure.
-You avoid any magic string which this a more type-safe
+You avoid any magic string which makes it more type-safe

 return unless you explicit does so with underscore, _